diepes/EngAssNginx/README.md

          - if required encrypt traffic between ec2-container(nginx) and lb, with selfsigned long lived certificate
       1. deployment down time
            - any change to the terraform deployment result in recreation of intance.
-           - mostly mitigated by using ASG with rolling upd. as it deploys new instance before killing old.
+           - mostly mitigated by using ASG with rolling upd.
+           - asg will have to be >1 instance, as logic is stop then start new.
       1. deployment down time due to breaking html content changes.
           - add pipeline and some testing.
       1. downtime due to AZ outage or vm outage, single instance in single az